tnevolin/mm6-skill-emphasis-mod/Readme.md

 # Two handed weapon

-Dual wield is superior to two handed weapon in MM6 as it combines both weapons base attack and damage.
+Dual wielding is superior to two handed weapon in MM6 as it combines both weapons base attack and damage.
 Heavy two handed weapon should naturally increase damage.

 ## Two handed weapon damage